Personal life of Osama bin Laden: Education and radicalization

 Osama bin Laden was raised as a devout Sunni Muslim.
 Bin Laden's father ensured that he was regularly attending school.
 Bin Laden attended schools with some Western curricula and culture.
 No evidence has been found that he ever received full-time education in a religious madrasa.
 He was likely educated for some of his primary school years in Syria and that may have been in connection to his mother's frequent visits to Latakia, Syria.
 By the time bin Laden was an 8th grader, "he was a solid if unspectacular student".
 His mother remembered that he was "not an A student.
 He would pass exams with average grades."

 In the mid-1960s, bin Laden briefly attended Brummana High School, a Quaker institution in Brummana, Lebanon, along with several of his half brothers.
 Five former administrators and students said he attended for less than a year before returning home; they did not say or recall why he left, but his leaving was not due to poor behavior or grades.
 Renee Bazz, a former administrative staff member, said that bin Laden went to another school in Lebanon before he attended Brummana.
 British comedian and journalist Dom Joly claimed on an episode of BBC's Would I Lie To You? that he attended the school with bin Laden, with Osama being a senior and Joly being in elementary school.

 He seems to have stayed in Latakia for a period.
 He moved back to Jeddah in the following September.
 From 1968 to 1976 he attended Al Thager academy.
 Bin Laden was probably in the fifth or sixth grade when he began attending school.
-In the 1960s, King Faisal had welcomed exiled teachers from Syria, Egypt, and Jordan, so that by the early seventies it was common to find members of the Muslim Brotherhood teaching at Saudi schools and universities, and bin Laden was taught by a some of these and influenced by their political ideology.
+In the 1960s, King Faisal had welcomed exiled teachers from Syria, Egypt, and Jordan, so that by the early seventies it was common to find members of the Muslim Brotherhood teaching at Saudi schools and universities, and bin Laden was taught by some of these and influenced by their political ideology.